paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_7_2)=
 ### Development of new models by technical domain

 The process for the development of new reliability models is applicable to all technical domains.
-Additional information can be found in the dedicated chapters of **Part III**:
+Additional information can be found in the dedicated chapters ({ref}`EEE chapter<sec_eee_handbook>`, {ref}`MEC chapter<sec_mech_handbook>` and {ref}`MIS chapter<sec_misc_handbook>`):

--   **EEE:** New reliability prediction models for EEE items can be derived using different inputs, as discussed in **Chapter 9 (Part III)**.
+-   **EEE:** New reliability prediction models for EEE items can be derived using different inputs, as discussed in {numref}`sec_eee_handbook`.
 For new technologies there is no data available from IOR, making it necessary to rely on manufacturer data or dedicated testing.

--   **Mechanical:** The general process for the development of new reliability prediction models is essentially equivalent to the approach for mechanical reliability prediction presented in **Chapter 10 (Part III)**, where a strong focus is set on the relevant failure mechanisms and the associated Physics of Failure.
+-   **Mechanical:** The general process for the development of new reliability prediction models is essentially equivalent to the approach for mechanical reliability prediction presented in {numref}`sec_mech_handbook`, where a strong focus is set on the relevant failure mechanisms and the associated Physics of Failure.
 Bayesian methods for model updating allow the consideration of available data (e.g. test data), even with limited sample size.

--   **Miscellaneous:** **Chapter 11 (Part III)** provides reliability models and data for commonly used miscellaneous items with sufficient IOR data.
+-   **Miscellaneous:** {numref}`sec_misc_handbook` provides reliability models and data for commonly used miscellaneous items with sufficient IOR data.
 The reliability of \"non-standard model\" items, requiring a new dedicated model, can be considered based on Engineering/PoF approaches mainly based on DFMEA/PFMEA